Aashaykale4/MY_Image_Scrapper/README.md

 * Add additional filtering criteria to only scrape images that meet certain conditions (e.g., image size, file type, etc.).

-* Implement multi-threading or asynchronous processing for faster scraping of multiple pages or websites simultaneously.
+* Implement multi-threading or asynchronous processing for faster img_scraping of multiple pages or websites simultaneously.